Contents

 Think of the Maasai Mara or the Serengeti National Park; are these parks not magical?

-To connect the dots and help you make a wise decision on where to visit, we should compare these two countries.
+To connect the dots and help you make an informed decision about where to visit, we should compare these two countries.

-This will help you to see which is the best destination based on your preferences.
+This will help you identify the best destination based on your preferences.

 Tanzania Travel Facts